 The BCA BC Link base unit goes in the hydration sleeve within the pack and is in an optimized vertical orientation.

-Backcountry Access is a company built on the principal of keeping backcountry skiers safe.
+Backcountry Access is a company built on the principle of keeping backcountry skiers safe.
 All of their products are safety oriented and the BC Links Radio is no exception.
 It’s compact and simple to use even if you have never picked up a radio before.

 In order to charge the BC Link Radio the included charger and USB cord plugs directly into a standard wall outlet or you can charge via USB from a computer, solar charger in the field or even from your car these days.
-Some would say that the ability to use AA batteries would be an improvement but I disagree as solar charging in the backcountry is beginning to be common place and small power storage devices are available to provide a charge on cloudy days.
-While I did not test the BCA BC Links Radio on a multi day ski tour I did use it for many, many weeks over the ski season on multiple day tours and I plan to use it in the field on hiking and mountaineering trips this summer.
+Some would say that the ability to use AA batteries would be an improvement but I disagree as solar charging in the backcountry is beginning to be commonplace and small power storage devices are available to provide a charge on cloudy days.
+While I did not test the BCA BC Links Radio on a multi-day ski tour I did use it for many, many weeks over the ski season on multiple day tours and I plan to use it in the field on hiking and mountaineering trips this summer.
 The battery life was more than adequate over several days and re-charging was fairly fast at night via a wall socket or computer USB connection.

-Here in Canada you do not need any license to use an FSR/GMRS radio but in the US of A you are required to purchase a $75 FCC license.
+Here in Canada, you do not need any license to use an FSR/GMRS radio but in the US of A you are required to purchase a $75 FCC license.
 The other difference for those of us North of the border is that the pre-programmed weather channels will not function as they are for American states only so we are SOL - bummer.

-In order to maximize the range and effectiveness of the Backcountry Access BC Links Radio it is important to have the base unit in a vertical orientation in your pack.
+In order to maximize the range and effectiveness of the Backcountry Access BC Links Radio, it is important to have the base unit in a vertical orientation in your pack.
 This is not always easy as the first place you would think to place it is in the top pocket of your pack away from the innards of your pack, but this would be a horizontal orientation.
 I placed mine in the water bladder sleeve of my Osprey Kode 42L pack (LINK) as I don’t use this pack feature in winter.
 The Smart Mic cord can then go out through the hydration hole in the pack and I even store my Smart Mic in the shoulder strap where the hydration valve would normally reside.
 It works perfectly, however, if you are not into this MacGyvered configuration then invest in a BCA stash pack as they come pre-configured to accommodate your BC Links Radio.

-The Links Radio comes with multiple channels and although none of the channels have a specific use there are some general guidelines you may want to follow.
+The Links Radio comes with multiple channels and although none of the channels has a specific use there are some general guidelines you may want to follow.
 Channel 1 will tend to have the most chatter on it if you are backcountry skiing around a resort so I would recommend a higher channel—the higher the better.
 Channel 20 with quiet code 22 is said to be used for emergencies but it is not monitored by any official rescue body or agency.
 Keep in mind that channels 8-14 are transmitting at 1/2 watt so they are best used to conserve power but these channels will also have a shorter transmission range.
-This is ideal for multi day ski tours where your group is all relatively close by.
+This is ideal for multi-day ski tours where your group is all relatively close by.
 Channels 2-7 and 15-22 transmit at a full watt so the range will be increased but so will the demands on the battery.

-Be sure that you are aware that the Backcountry Access BC Links Radio is for recreational use only in that it is not a UHF/VHF radio but rather a FRS/GMRS radio.
+Be sure that you are aware that the Backcountry Access BC Links Radio is for recreational use only in that it is not a UHF/VHF radio but rather an FRS/GMRS radio.
 It's ideal for group communications for but not ideal for professional rescue scenarios where outside help is required, i.e. communication with helicopters, search and rescue, resort operations and backcountry lodges.
 While I do like the BC Link Radio and think it will help group communications and ultimately save lives I am hoping that this is just the start for BCA and the next BC Link Radio will be a full VHF/UHF radio perhaps.
-This UHF/VHF category is however a much more expensive one and requires a license for operators since it would be over the 1/2 watt limit so I can understand why BCA has targetted the recreational space instead, one can wish though.
+This UHF/VHF category is, however, a much more expensive one and requires a license for operators since it would be over the 1/2 watt limit so I can understand why BCA has targetted the recreational space instead, one can wish though.